These look like caps sitting on top of each

 echinacea, ecklonia cava, false unicorn, gingko biloba, ginseng, goat’s

-rue, liquorice root, olive leaf
+rue, liquorice root and olive leaf.

 "Nature cures not the